mingzilla/specification/docs/vector-db/vector-db-api-manual.md

 2. `rebuildIndex` - Acquires a distributed lock named "rebuild_index" for the collection
 3. `deleteNamespace` - Acquires a distributed lock named "delete_namespace" for the namespace
 4. `upsertOrLoadRecords` - Checks for existing distributed locks before proceeding

-Implementation details:

-- Locks are stored as vector records in a dedicated "vector_locks" collection in Qdrant
-- Each lock contains node identity information to track which node holds the lock
-- Locks automatically expire after 5 minutes to prevent deadlocks if a node crashes
-- The system can detect locks held by other nodes and will adjust behavior accordingly

 ## Best Practices